lucascompython/speed-comparison/README.md

 -->

 To measure the execution time, in each language is implemented a timer.
+To measure the compilation / interpretation time and peak memory usage, before each measurement the GNU time command is invoked.
 The plots are made with [MatPlotLib](https://matplotlib.org).

 ### Requirements